hasanosman2020/fend/projects/evaluate-news-nlp/README.md

 - create a front-end UI form where users can enter a url to be analysed using Sentiment Analysis API;
 - set up express server in order to make fetch requests to MeaningCloud
 - set up webpack dev server and production build configurations;
-- use SASS styling;
 - perform testing using jest; and
 - set up service worker using workbox.

 3. **Project Tech Stack**

-- programming languages: JavaScript, SCSS, HTML;
+- programming languages: JavaScript, CSS, HTML;
 - webserver - Node
 - web application framework for routing: Express
 - build tool: Webpack;